 Cardboard Tubes

-Cardboard tubes, or paper tubes, are cylindrical products fabricated from wood pulp which has been made into different varieties of cardboard such as fiberboard, paperboard, kraft paper and paper-adhesive composites.
-Cardboard tubes are used for a wide variety of functions in different industries and are typically fabricated from ribbons of cardboard wrapped around a mandrel in the desired dimensions.
+Cardboard tubes, also known as paper tubes, are cylindrical structures crafted from wood pulp processed into various forms of cardboard, including fiberboard, paperboard, kraft paper, and paper-adhesive composites.
+These versatile products serve numerous purposes across a range of industries and are typically manufactured by wrapping ribbons of cardboard around a mandrel to achieve the desired dimensions.

 The History of Cardboard Tubes